Half-diminished seventh chord: Chord symbols and terminology

 Jazz pianist Barry Harris explained that bebop musicians would play a descending dominant seventh (Mixolydian) scale with an added half-step to keep all the chord tones on the beat.
 For example, for the chords "Dm7♭5 G7♭9, play down the B♭7 scale from its seventh to B" (B being the added half-step "bebop note" and third of the G7♭9 chord).
 This works because the notes of the Dm7♭5 chord { D F A♭ C } are also chord tones of B♭9 { B♭ D F A♭ C }.
-This scale is sometimes called the Phrygian dominant scale and is the only scale that keeps all the chord tones on the beat across the ii–V sequence.
+This scale, sometimes called the Phrygian dominant, is the only scale that keeps all the chord tones on the beat across the ii–V sequence.

 The "Tristan chord" is sometimes described as a half-diminished seventh chord; however, the term "Tristan chord" is typically reserved for a very specific harmonic function, especially determined by the chord voicing and sometimes even the way the chord is spelled.